juniornelson123/phaser-cli/README.md

-# Phaser CLI
+# Phaser Generator

-  Phaser CLI is a template generator for the phaser js game framework, using Typescript (or ES6 soon).
+  phaser-generator CLI is a template generator for the phaser js game framework, using Typescript (or ES6 soon).

 ## Instalation

-  > yarn add phaser-cli or npm install phaser-cli
+  > yarn add phaser-generator or npm install phaser-generator

 ## Get Started

-  > phaser new
+  > phaser-generator new

   > cd name_project